 Classroom accommodations are changes to the classroom setting to enable students with disabilities to participate in school.
 For example, students with disabilities that impact their hearing or vision might be seated close to the teacher or blackboard.
-Some students may receive: modifications to their class schedule, the setting for class activities, and/or the method in which directions for class activities are presented; and/or extra breaks or longer time for class activities.
+Some students may receive: modifications to their class schedule, class setting, seating arrangement, and/or the method of receiving directions for class activities, and/or extra breaks or longer time for class activities.

 Testing accommodations are changes to the way tests are given, or to testing format.
-Some students with disabilities may need these changes to be able to show their understanding of class material.
-The testing changes are to prevent students’ test results from being affected by their disabilities.
-Testing accommodations do not change the skills or content that tests measure.
+Some students with disabilities may need these changes to be able to show their understanding of material.
+The testing accommodations are intended to remove barriers and increase access to the test, but do not change the skills or content that test measures.